Charging your iPad—it’s all about the watts

-Bret is vice president and senior flight instructor for Sporty's Academy.
-In addition to Bret's teaching responsibilities, Bret leads Sporty's video production and app development team and serves as editor of the popular iPad Pilot News online journal.
+Bret is a senior vice president at Sporty's and senior flight instructor for Sporty's Academy.
+In addition to Bret's teaching responsibilities, Bret leads Sporty's video production and app development team and serves as editor of iPad Pilot News.
 As an airline transport pilot, Bret is a senior captain in Sporty's corporate flight department.

 The 2023 EAA AirVenture Oshkosh app is now available for iOS and Android, and features full event schedules, exhibitor list, interactive grounds maps and much more.